pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 - Where multiple rows have the same record_id, the older ones will be deleted
 - We believe we can always do this without race conditions

+## Resilience and Error Handling
+If postgres or Solr fails, we should let the Processors crash and restart indefinitely.
+When the service comes back up, they will resume their expected operation.

+When a Transformation error occurs:
+0. The Transformer does its best to create a Solr record, with incomplete data.
+1. It gets logged by writing the error message in the `error` field.
+2. DLS gets notified.
+3. DLS investigates/fixes.
+4. DLS promotes the record in the Hydration Log to re-transform.

 ## Consequences